The sights of Stein am Rhein in Switzerland

 So we finally stop at the restaurant Rheingerbe on the banks of the Rhine, which once, as the landlady tells us, actually housed a tannery.
 We stop here, um To taste the pilgrims' meal, which is currently offered there to the guests, How it tasted, and what was served, you can read here.
 One thing is for sure: you do not stay hungry in Stein am Rhein.

 Stein am Rhein is definitely worth a visit for medieval friends and anyone interested in living history.
-We especially liked that Klostermuseum St. Georgen with its well-preserved monastery facilities from the time between the 12. - 16.
-Century.
-We only regret - once again - that we had too little time to see all the sights of the city.
-But there is always the possibility to return again.
-And definitely worth it in this small town on the lower reaches of the Rhine.
+We especially liked that Klostermuseum St. Georgen with its well-preserved monastery facilities from the period between the 12th and 16th centuries.
+We only regret that we didn't have enough time to see all the sights of the city.
+But there is always the possibility of returning again.
+And it is definitely worth it in this small city on the lower reaches of the Rhine.

 Switzerland Tips from other travel bloggers: